 The Employment Act serves as the central piece of employment legislation in Singapore, outlining salient terms and conditions for employment, and the rights and responsibilities of employers and employees under contracts of service.
-On 1 April 2019, significant amendments to the Employment Act were introduced, and the Act now affords essentially all private sector employees in Singapore coverage under its provisions, regardless of position or salary level.
-Prior to this, the Employment Act did not cover employees in managerial or executive positions (including professionals) earning more than S$4,500 per month.
-What remains unchanged is that the Act continues to exclude Singapore government or statutory board employees, seafarers and domestic workers from its coverage.
+The Act affords essentially all private sector employees in Singapore coverage under its core provisions, regardless of position or salary level.
+However, it excludes Singapore government or statutory board employees, seafarers and domestic workers from its coverage.

-In addition to the Employment Act, other statutes govern specific aspects of employment, including the Retirement and Re-Employment Act, the Child Development Co-savings Act (concerning maternity and other parental leave), the Employment of Foreign Manpower Act, the Workplace Safety and Health Act, the Employment Claims Act 2016 and the Personal Data Protection Act 2012.
-Singapore's Tripartite Alliance for Fair Employment Practices (TAFEP) also issues guidelines and advisories.
-While some are non-binding in nature and provide best-practice guidance, there are other guidelines that employers, the relevant courts and tribunals are statutorily required to have regard to, a notable example being the Tripartite Guidelines on Wrongful Dismissal.
-In practice though, given how TAFEP and the Ministry of Manpower (MOM) of Singapore have been actively looking into complaints relating to non-compliance with Tripartite guidelines and advisories, employers would be best served to try to comply wherever possible.
+In addition to the Employment Act, other statutes govern specific aspects of employment, including the Retirement and Re-Employment Act, the Child Development Co-savings Act (concerning parental leave), the Employment of Foreign Manpower Act, the Workplace Safety and Health Act, the Employment Claims Act 2016 and the Personal Data Protection Act 2012.
+Singapore's Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP) also issues guidelines and advisories.
+The TAFEP guidelines and advisories will soon be written into law (see Section II.ii, below).

 Year in review